iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

     - new alerts, recommendations, or call-to-action that could change user behavior
     - new input data types (new sensors/device feeds/user-entered fields/uploads)
     - storage/sync changes for AI outputs (e.g., session-only → saved history)
-    - UI/wording changes that strengthen the impression of medical capability
+    - UI and wording changes that strengthen the impression of medical capability

 - **Comprehension checks (do users understand it correctly?)**
   - Do a quick usability check (even with a small number of users/testers) to confirm:
     - users understand “AI estimate” vs “device measurement” vs “manual entry”
     - users do not interpret the output as diagnosis, medical advice, or an emergency detector
     - provenance labels are noticed and understood (AI/device/manual)
-    - disclaimers and “cannot estimate” messages are seen at the right moments and reduce confusion
+    - disclaimers and “Cannot estimate” messages are seen at the right moments and reduce confusion
   - If users misinterpret the output, adjust the wording and UI (not just the disclaimer) until interpretation matches the intended use.

 - **Align user-facing text to evidence**